-RumeliDE Journal of Language and Literature Studies publishes four online and print issues per year; 21st of March, 21st of June, 21st of September, 21st of December.
+RumeliDE Journal of Historical Studies publishes two online and print issues per year; 21st of June, 21st of December.
 The deadline for submitting a manuscript for numbers is one month before.
 For special issues, deadlines will be announced.

 Only works that have never been published elsewhere can be published in the journal.
 In the event that an article which has been previously published elsewhere is published in the journal without being mentioned, the author(s) will be solely responsible for legal consequences and copyright issues.

 Publication language of the journal is Turkish but the journal accepts works from any nation and institution; therefore, works in English will be accepted, too.